 First, this set has three-color themes.
 That makes getting any basic land from your deck very desirable.
 Second, it’s a non-Human!
 You can mutate on it.
 Since you already got the enter-the-battlefield effect, it’s a perfect card to mutate on.

 We believe that Farfinder will prove to be better that it looks.

-Second interesting card is Mysterious Egg.
+The second interesting card is Mysterious Egg.
 It’s unplayable until you have at least four mutate creatures.
 Then it actually becomes a better card with more copies of mutate creatures you have.

 Still, you probably don’t want to mutate multiple times on it.
-You don’t want to get blown out with a single removal spell, so as the saying goes don’t put all of your eggs in one basket.
+You don’t want to get blown out with a single removal spell, so as the saying goes, don’t put all of your eggs in one basket.